 Now run the same vendor through the bridge process:

 Same vendor, same $9,600 — but instead of one passive transaction line, you now have three dated actions that fire before the money moves.
-Repeat for every annual vendor in the export; most teams can process a 40-row Ramp CSV this way in under an hour.
+Repeat for every annual vendor discovery surfaces; the hour teams used to spend cleaning up a 40-row CSV export now goes straight into logging contract terms for the vendors that matter.

 Frequently Asked Questions